-We will develop and implement data science methods, ranging from natural language processing to predictive geospatial analysis, to integrate and interrogate multiple diverse data streams alongside conventional health data.
+We will develop and implement data science methods, ranging from natural language processing to predictive geospatial analysis, to integrate and interrogate diverse data streams alongside conventional health data.
 Risk is a function of exposure to a hazard, inherent vulnerability and the anticipated consequence of exposure.
-Thus, apart from individual demographic, economic & behavioral factors that contribute to vulnerability to adverse health outcomes, we will focus on capturing vulnerability characterized by the urban form of the two African cities.
-Image processing, such as convolutional neural networks, will be applied to available satellite imagery, to analyze changes in urban form including changes in building types, building, street & green area densities.
-Census and other geospatial survey socioeconomic data will also be critical in this assessment of vulnerability to heat in both African cities.
-An important component in assessing risks is hazard estimation.
-For this, recently developed high resolution climate re-analysis & forecast data, meteorological station observations, satellite imagery for inferring land surface characteristics (including land surface temperature mapping & identification of urban heat islands) will be used for historical & future heat hazard estimation for each city.
-To develop an early warning system that is useful for mitigating health risks posed by the exposure to heat among high risk groups, a predictive model that learns the associations between heat hazard exposure and health outcomes will be required.
-Health outcomes data will come from cohort and clinical trial studies that were conducted in Johannesburg and Abidjan.
+Thus, apart from individual demographic, economic & behavioural factors contributing to vulnerability to adverse health outcomes, we will focus on capturing vulnerability characterised by the urban form of the two African cities.
+Image processing, such as convolutional neural networks, will be applied to available satellite imagery to analyse urban form changes, including building types, building, street & green area densities.
+Census and other geospatial survey socioeconomic data will also be critical in assessing vulnerability to heat in both African cities.
+An important component in determining risks is hazard estimation.
+For this, recently developed high-resolution climate re-analysis & forecast data, meteorological station observations, and satellite imagery for inferring land surface characteristics (including land surface temperature mapping & identification of urban heat islands) will be used for historical & future heat hazard estimation for each city.
+To develop an early warning system that is useful for mitigating health risks posed by exposure to heat among high-risk groups, a predictive model that learns the associations between heat hazard exposure and health outcomes will be required.
+Health outcomes data will come from cohort and clinical trial studies conducted in Johannesburg and Abidjan.

-Various approaches to dissemination information from the early warning system will be considered, including the potential to develop a web-based application.
-The Project aligns closely with the DS-I Africa objectives, especially its solution focus, possibilities for expansion to other Research Hubs, and potential for progressive expansion to cities across Africa.
+Various approaches to disseminating information from the early warning system will be considered, including the potential development of a web-based application.
+The Project aligns closely with the DS-I Africa objectives, especially its solution focus, possibilities for expansion to other Research Hubs, and potential progressive expansion to cities across Africa.

 Data categories

-Multiple categories of data will be used across the project broadly divided into three categories:
+Multiple categories of data will be used across the project, broadly divided into three categories:

-Health related data These data will include data collected from previous clinical cohort and trial studies (e.g. HIV treatment trials?, some involving pregnant women, postpartum women and their infants up to 2 years of age)
+Health-related data These data will include data collected from previous clinical cohort and trial studies (e.g. HIV treatment trials, COVID studies), some involving pregnant women, postpartum women and their infants up to 1 years of age)

-Health related data for RP1 will be identified through a systematic review, mapping large (n>1000) longitudinal studies on pregnant women in sSA.
-These data will then be acquired either through direct engagement with the study PI or other appropriate study custodian, or through existing data sharing platforms that store or curate research data such as WWARN and BMGFKi.
-When the data indexed on data sharing platforms only include the metadata or missing important variables, then the study PI would need to be contacted for primary data, in which case, an agreement with the original project/source would then be initiated.
+Health-related data for RP1 will be identified through a systematic review, mapping large (n>1000) longitudinal studies on pregnant women in sSA.
+These data will be acquired through direct engagement with the study PI or other appropriate study custodians or through existing data-sharing platforms that store or curate research data, such as WWARN and BMGFKi.
+When the data indexed on data-sharing platforms only includes the metadata or missing important variables, then the study PI would need to be contacted for primary data, in which case, an agreement with the original project/source would then be initiated.
 (See RP1 Protocol Document for full details)